aye-ko/google_data_analytics_portfolio/README.md

 The Data is from Divvy Quarter reports.

 Limitations of Data:

 What are the limits of the analysis?

 The data does not include individual riders' usage.
 Therefore, the data will focus on aggregate groups rather than individual patterns.

 **Process**

 Tools: Use R Studio to clean, organize, and visualize the data.

-Ensure Data Integrity: Keep a backup of the original raw data Work only on copies of the data
+Ensure Data Integrity: Keep a backup of the original raw data;
+Work only on copies of the data.

 Steps to clean the data:

 •	Remove null spaces

 •	Check for spelling errors.

 •	Trim extra spaces

 •	Format the time to be in the HH:MM: SS

 •	Create a new column called ride_length to track the average ride_length of each group by subtracting the started_at from the ended_at.

 •	Ensure times are in minutes across the board

 •	Filter columns with the same start and end station as round_trips and store them in a new column

 •	Create a column called day_of_week and calculate the day of the week that each ride starts, 1= Sunday and 7= Saturday

 •	Organize data into temporary tables

 •	Create outlier_table for rides < 1 minute or > 60 minutes and > 120 minutes user probably forgot to return the bike.
 Compare which group falls mostly into these tables and hypothesize why.

 Verify Data is Clean and Ready to Analyze:

 •	Check for duplicate rows.

 •	Check for null values

 •	Check for the  appropriate length of values in each column

 •	Check if start times and end times make sense (end times cannot be less than start times.

 •	Check for outliers like < 1 minute or > 120 minutes

-•	Flag outliers for analysis, for instance, to determine who cancels more, who keeps the bike the longest, and add them to a new table
+•	Flag outliers for analysis, for instance, to determine who cancels more, who keeps the bike the longest, and add them to a new table.

 •	Run summary statistics like min, max, and  mean values

 •	Check for ride times that are impossibly short or long

 Document Cleaning Process:

 Use R Markdown to document the whole process

 Key Task: